scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 This section will highlight a practical use of ``HyperbandSearchCV``.
 This involves a neural network using a popular library (PyTorch [#pytorch]_ :cite:`paszke2017automatic` through the wrapper Skorch [#skorch]_).
-This is a difficult hyper-parameter optimization problem even for this relatively simple model.
+This is a difficult hyperparameter optimization problem even for this relatively simple model.
 Some detail is mentioned in the appendix, though complete details can be found at https://github.com/stsievert/dask-hyperband-comparison.